code-rush/givel-info/README.md

    This may take a while if run for the first time.
 3. Then run `vagrant ssh` to ssh into the virtual machine.
-4. To navigate to the project directory from inside the vagrant machine `cd /vagrant/`.
+4. To navigate to the project directory from inside the vagrant machine `cd /vagrant/givel`.
 This is where you will see the project directory.

+##IMPORTANT
+- Use Python3 to run the application.

+**Steps to run app**
+1. Run the following command:
+   `alias python=python3`
+2. To run the application execute:
+   `python run.py`

 **Shutting down vagrant**
 - Run `logout` to logout from the environment.
 Then run `vagrant halt` to shutdown